g-amador/Tangible-User-Interface/README.md

 You are free to use and modify TUI as you see fit: to create your own multitouch apps, to extend it, and to port it to another programming language.
 You cannot take the credit for making TUI/TouchAll!
-Please inform me if you either extend TUI, create more apps with TUI, or port it to another programming languange.
+Please inform me if you either extend TUI, create more apps with TUI, or port it to another programming language.

 If you have any questions, feel free to e-mail me at [gmail](mailto://g.n.p.amador@gmail.com) and ask away.